cqse/teamscale-javascript-profiler/README.md

    include the source map, and with that the original source code the JavaScript code was transpiled (or bundled) from.
 5. *Bi-Directional Channel.* The instrumented application sends coverage information via WebSockets.
-   This is a bidirectional data channel, and therefore considered to be a security risk by some organizations.
+   This is a bidirectional data channel and therefore considered to be a security risk by some organizations.

 Note that we have planed features to address all of above limitations.
 However, their prioritization depends on our users needs, so feel